fpereiro/gotoB/tutorial.md

 To write any non-trivial web application, you will need logic to modify the HTML on the screen.
 This is, in my view, the first central problem of web applications: *how to generate HTML (and perhaps some CSS) using a programming language*.

 The traditional solution to this problem is HTML templates.
 A template is a chunk of HTML where certain parts get updated.
-Historically, the code responsible to "fill in" the HTML templates given certain user information was done by the *server*, which then served the HTML page to the browser.
+Historically, the code responsible to "fill in" the HTML templates was executed by the *server*, which then served the HTML page to the browser.
+Many apps are still built in this way.

-However, pretty quickly another solution emerged, which is to use js on the client (that is, on the browser itself) to fill in the template for the user.
+Over time another approach emerged, which is to use js on the client (that is, on the browser itself) to fill in the template for the user.
 In this scenario, the client asks the server for the templates plus the user data, and then cooks up the HTML without having to trouble the server.

 gotoв takes a further step on this direction: it generates (almost) all its HTML and CSS using js itself, on the client, and with no templates!
 We will see how very soon.
 Because gotoв uses js to generate its HTML and CSS, it is 100% reliant on js.